Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 Although it is classified as a tropical plant, this flower can be grown in subtropical areas.

-In the locations with a warm climate, the flower will be a great addition to the outdoor garden.
+In locations with a warm climate, the flower will be a great addition to the outdoor garden.

 The unique-shaped flowers usually start to appear in spring and continue to bloom until the beginning of the fall.